• Home

 • Transportation costs essential for medical care, including mileage at the standard medical rate.

-• Certain home modifications prescribed by a physician for medical reasons.
+• A physician prescribes certain home modifications for medical reasons.

 Non-Deductible Expenses: